MinaProtocol/mina/rfcs/0019-storing-client-data.md

 ## Requirements

-__NOTE: The types presented in OCaml code are disk-representations of the types__
+__NOTE: The types presented in OCaml code are disk representations of the types__

 In the Coda blockchain, there would be many different transactions sent and received from various people in the network.
 We would only be interested in hearing about several transactions involving certain people (i.e. friends).
 Therefore, a client should only keep a persistent record of transactions involving a white list of people and they should be able to look up the contents of these transactions from a container.
 Here are the records for a transaction.
 Note that transactions could be either user_commands or fee_transfers for this design: